Feminist language reform

 Feminist language reform or feminist language planning refers to the effort, often of political and grassroots movements, to change how language is used to gender people, activities and ideas on an individual and societal level.
-This initiative has been adopted in countries such as Sweden, Switzerland and Australia, and has not been linked to higher gender equality.
+This initiative has been adopted in countries such as Sweden, Switzerland and Australia.

 History

 Linguistic activism and feminist authorship stemming from second wave feminism in the 1960s and 70s began to draw attention to gender bias in language, including "the uncovering of the gendered nature of many linguistic rules and norms".
-Feminist attended conferences and, as a way of activism, they interrupted to point out they were not being feeling included because of linguistic uses.
+Feminists attended conferences and, as a way of activism, they interrupted to point out they were not feeling included because of linguistic uses.
 Scholarship such as Dennis Baron's Grammar and Gender and Anne Bodine's "Androcentrism in Prescriptive Grammar" uncovered historical male regulation to promote male-centric language such as the use of "he" as a generic pronoun.
 In the 1970s sexism in language was a topic of discussion at an international feminist conference.

 The 1970s feminist movement led to the title Ms becoming more widely used.
 Previously, Miss and Mrs were used in order to indicate a woman's marital status.
 However, the title Mr does not imply marital status, so feminists saw it necessary to find a parallel term.
-The use of these expressions is still a subject for feminists in few languages, such as Spanish.
+The use of these expressions is still a subject for feminists in a few languages, such as Spanish.

 Exposition and analysis of sexism in language through a grassroots feminist linguistics movement continued throughout the 80's and 90's, including study across languages and speech communities such as Germany and France.
 Study and documentation of gendered language has since spread to cover over 30 languages.

 Feminist language planning has more recently been instituted centrally in countries such as Sweden, Switzerland and Australia, with mixed results.